Moodle.org forums help

 The first important thing you need to do is find the right forum to ask the question.
 We recommend the Forum search tool or even the "Search moodle.org" tool found on most pages in the upper right corner.
 At least look over the list of forums and remember there are forums in many other languages besides English or check the list of frequently asked questions categories

-If you really do not know which forum to post in, go to the general problems forum.
+If you really do not know which forum to post in, go to the General help forum.

 Write a subject line (discussion topic) that is a one-line summary of your question